Caroline in the City: Summary

 Caroline Duffy (Lea Thompson), a cartoonist who lives in Manhattan, spends a lot of time with dates and lovers, and meddles in the lives of her friends and neighbors.
 In the pilot episode, she has broken up with Del Cassidy (Eric Lutes), who quickly finds another date.
 She hires Richard Karinsky (Malcolm Gets) to be her new colorist, and he pretends to be her new boyfriend during a dinner to prevent her from being embarrassed over Del's moving on.
 During the first season, Richard develops feelings for Caroline.

 Caroline's success as a cartoonist is displayed throughout the first season; her cartoon character gets a balloon in the Macy's Thanksgiving Day Parade, she has a park dedicated to her in her native Peshtigo, Wisconsin, and she even has an offer for a cereal brand.
 When she was a child, she drew violent pictures of her brother Chris, and after dropping out of college, she started doodling at a copywriting job.
 It took less than five years for her cartoon to become nationally syndicated, and she even appeared on The Today Show.

 Towards the end of season one, Del proposes to Caroline.
 Richard is distressed by this, and searches for a new job.
-Although Richard has kept his feelings secret, their friends Annie (Amy Pietz) and Remo (Tom La Grua) figure out that he loves Caroline.
+Although Richard has kept his feelings secret, their friends Annie Spadaro (Amy Pietz) and Remo (Tom La Grua) figure out that he loves Caroline.
 The day before the wedding, Richard writes her a love letter where he asks Caroline to meet him at Remo's if she loves him.
 He leaves the letter in a pile of wedding thank-you cards.
 Caroline arrives at Remo's but does not mention the letter, and continues with the wedding plans.
 Richard decides to leave Manhattan.
 When Caroline and Del call off the wedding, Caroline visits Richard's apartment but he has left.

 In the second season, Richard returns to Manhattan after having been in Paris where he had tried to sell paintings.
 Caroline gives the thank-you cards to a friend; Richard tries to find and destroy the love letter; he tosses it out of the window, only to have Annie find it.
 He resumes his old job as Caroline's colorist.
 Later, Caroline discovers that she has feelings for Richard; however, Richard has reunited with his former girlfriend Julia, whom he met in Manhattan.
 Caroline leaves a message on his answering machine telling him that she loves him, but Julia discovers it and erases it.

 Richard and Julia get married which prompts a bitter love triangle among the three.
 Richard eventually splits with Julia.

 Caroline and Richard eventually become a couple.
 However, they split after arguing over whether to have children; Richard learned that Julia had a child.
-In the final episode, which ends on an unresolved cliffhanger, Annie and Del are now in a new relationship, while Caroline is about to marry another man - her childhood friend Randy - when Richard shows up at the wedding.
+In the final episode, which ends on an unresolved cliffhanger, Annie and Del are now in a new relationship, while Caroline is about to marry another man—her childhood friend Randy—when Richard shows up at the wedding.